 So, on May 18, 1565, an Ottoman force of somewhere between 20,000 and 50,000 men came ashore on Malta and set to work besieging the Hospitallers, who numbered around 9000 and were now led by Jean Parisot de Valette (d.
 1568).
 De Valette had been elected Grand Master in 1557 and was about 70 years old in 1565, but could still handle himself in a fight and was very much an active participant in the defense.
 The Ottoman force was led by...ah, well, it's complicated.
-Sultan Sulayman had for some reason decided to divide command of the expedition, putting Lala Mustafa Pasha in command of the army and Piyale Pasha (the victor at Djerba) in command of the navy, but subordinating both to the Greco-Ottoman privateer Dragut, who was based out of Tunisia and was one of the great corsair captains (he was a pirate, let's be honest) of the age.
+The Ottoman sultan, Sulayman, in one of his less magnificent decisions, had for some reason divided command of the expedition, putting Lala Mustafa Pasha in command of the army and Piyale Pasha (the victor at Djerba) in command of the navy, but subordinating both to the Greco-Ottoman privateer Dragut, who was based out of Tunisia and was one of the great corsair captains (he was a pirate, in other words) of the age.

 The siege lasted almost four months, so I'll spare you the nitty-gritty details.
-The Ottomans captured Fort Saint Elmo on June 23, but in the process 6000 Ottoman soldiers were killed, including Dragut.
-This deprived the expedition of its overall leader and left Piayle Pasha and Lala Mustafa Pasha in joint command, which is often not good for military cohesion.
-The Hospitallers were engaged in a holding action, waiting for reinforcements to arrive from Sicily, and so they gave ground grudgingly and tenaciously held on to Saint Elmo well after it became clear that the fort would inevitably fall, inflicting extra casualties on the Ottomans.
+The Ottomans captured Fort Saint Elmo on June 23, but in the process lost 6000 soldiers, including Dragut.
+This deprived the expedition of its overall leader and left Piayle Pasha and Lala Mustafa Pasha in joint command, which doesn’t appear to have worked out so well from a cohesion standpoint.
+The Hospitallers were engaged in a holding action, waiting for reinforcements to arrive from Sicily, and so they gave ground grudgingly and tenaciously held on to Saint Elmo well after it became clear that the fort would inevitably fall—inflicting extra casualties on the Ottomans in the process.